watermint/toolbox/README.md

 ## Maintenance policy

 This product itself is experimental and is not subject to the maintained to keep quality of service.
-The project will try to fix critical bugs and security issues with the best effort.
-But that is also not guaranteed.

-The product will not release any patch release of a certain major releases.
+The project will attempt to fix critical bugs and security issues with the best effort.
+But that is also not guaranteed.\n\nThe product will not release any patch release of a certain major releases.
 The product will apply fixes as next release when those fixes accepted to do.

 ## Specification changes

 The deliverables of this project are stand-alone executable programs.
-The specification changes will not be applied unless you explicitly upgrade your version of the program.

-The following policy will be used to make changes in new version releases.

-Command paths, arguments, return values, etc. will be upgraded to be as compatible as possible, but may be discontinued or changed.Addition of arguments, etc.
-The general policy is as follows.

-* Changes that do not break existing behavior, such as the addition of arguments or changes to messages, will be implemented without notice.
-* Commands that are considered infrequently used will be discontinued or moved without notice.
-* Changes to other commands will be announced 30-180 days or more in advance.

-Changes in specifications will be announced at [Announcements](https://github.com/watermint/toolbox/discussions/categories/announcements).
-Please refer to [Specification Change](https://toolbox.watermint.org/guides/spec-change.html) for a list of planned specification changes.
+The specification changes will not be applied unless you explicitly upgrade your version of the program.\n\nThe following policy will be used to make changes in new version releases.\n\nCommand paths, arguments, return values, etc. will be upgraded to be as compatible as possible, but may be discontinued or changed.
+The general policy is as follows.\n\n* Changes that do not break existing behavior, such as the addition of arguments or changes to messages, will be implemented without notice.\n* Commands that are considered infrequently used will be discontinued or moved without notice.\n* Changes to other commands will be announced 30-180 days or more in advance.\n\nChanges in specifications will be announced at [Announcements](https://github.com/watermint/toolbox/discussions/categories/announcements).
+Please refer to [Specification Change](https://toolbox.watermint.org/guides/spec-change.html) for a list of planned specification changes.\n

 ## Availability period for each release

 In general, new security issues are discovered every day.
-In order not to leave these security and critical issues unaddressed by continuing to use older watermint toolbox releases, a maximum availability period has been set for release 130 and above.
+To avoid leaving these security and critical issues unaddressed by continuing to use older watermint toolbox releases, a maximum availability period has been set for release 130 and above.
 Please see [#815](https://github.com/watermint/toolbox/discussions/815) for more details.

 # Announcements